HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 History and versions

-Section titled “History and versions”Three versions coexist in current practice:
+Section titled “History and versions”Three editions are referenced in 47 CFR 20.19:

-The FCC, in KDB 285076, publishes a transition matrix explaining which version of C63.19 is required according to the submission date, the embedded radio technology, and the target rating.
+The FCC, in KDB 285076, publishes guidance explaining which edition of C63.19 is required according to the submission date and the embedded radio technology.

 Test bench and fixtures